kokke/tiny-regex-c/README.md

 Supports a subset of the syntax and semantics of the Python standard library implementation (the `re`-module).

-### Current status
-All supported regex-operators seem to work properly according to the test-set, with the following exception:

-There is a problem with ranges (e.g. `[0-9]` for a digit 0-9) combined with inverted character-cases, e.g. `[^ab]` for anything but 'a' or 'b' - like `[^-0-9]` for anything not '-' or a digit 0-9.
-I think the code matches too broadly in that case.

-I think you should test the patterns you are going to use.
-You can easily modify the test-harness to generate tests for your intended patterns to check for compliance.

 **I will gladly accept patches correcting bugs.**

 ### Design goals